Types of dental insurance plans.

-- A dentist (dental office, several dental offices, a network of dentists) has contracted to provide dental services for the plan’s members.
+- A dentist (dental office, several offices, a network of dentists) contracts to provide services for the plan’s members.

-- It’s then the dentist’s obligation to provide any and all needed dental treatment for these individuals (as specified by the conditions of the plan) during the negotiated time frame.
+- It’s then the dentist’s obligation to provide any and all needed treatment for these individuals (as specified by the conditions of the plan) during the negotiated time frame.

-It’s common that Preventive dental services are provided at no charge, while other dental procedures (Basic and Major services) require a co-payment.
+It’s common that Preventive dental services are provided at no charge, while other procedures (Basic and Major services) require a co-payment.

 The ideal HMO philosophy.

-This means, at least when the very long term is considered, that it’s in the dentist’s best financial interest to help their patients achieve and remain in good dental health.
+This means, at least when the very long term is considered, that it’s in the dentist’s best financial interest to help their patients achieve and remain in good oral health.
 This way the dentist will only need to provide a minimal amount of Basic and Major services in future years.
 As a result, their financial bottom line will be enhanced.

 Potential conflicts of interest.